dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 I stopped for a break at [Sarni Isarco Est](https://maps.app.goo.gl/nJ2aufpExUibPS96A) which is almost before Dolomites.
 The restroom was free and there were lots of people.
 Crowed with German and Chinese tourists.

-I became nervous as I approached the exit gate but the car right in front me was flustered maybe because it's her first time.
-Gratefully I sat there and waited.
-At the unmanned toll gates it was a little confusing where to insert my card but you can find the right one once you take it easy.
+I became nervous as I approached the exit gate, but the driver ahead of me seemed flustered, maybe because it's her first time. i gratefully sat there and waited. at the unmanned toll gate it was a little confusing where to insert my card but will find the right slot if you take your time.

-# Parking Lot in Ortisei
+# parking lot in ortisei
-Ortisei is a small town which is located at a valley among the high Dolomites mountains and you can go from here to several landmarks directly such as _Seceda_, _Alpe Di Siusi_ with cable cars so being a transporation hub it is great for a base camp by staying or parking.
+ortisei is a small town which is located at a valley among the high dolomites mountains and you can go from here to several landmarks directly such as _seceda_, _alpe di siusi_ with cable cars so being a transporation hub it is great for a base camp by staying or parking.

-It is more than a small town and has a few parking lots around the town.
-Each landmark has its own parking lot and Seceda has one near the cable car platform.
-They have competitive parking and high fees as they sit next to the tourist spots.
-The image below shows notice for [Seceda Parking lot](https://maps.app.goo.gl/z5NjUEdCwFJ6Sh336) fee and they cost you 2.8 euros, 4,614 won in daytime.
+it is more than a small town and has a few parking lots around the town. each landmark has its own parking lot and seceda has one near the cable car platform. they have competitive parking and high fees as they sit next to the tourist spots. the image below shows notice for [seceda parking lot](https://maps.app.goo.gl/z5njuedcwfj6sh336) fee and they cost you 2.8 euros, 4,614 won in daytime.
 ![seceda-parking-lot-fee](/img/2025-12-07-rental-car-travel-dolomites/seceda-parking-lot-fee.webp)

 > [!note]
-> Parking lots in Ortisei charge you quite different between high and low seasons.\
+> parking lots in ortisei charge you quite different between high and low seasons.\
-> So you look into the fee for the season your trip falls into.
+> so you look into the fee for the season your trip falls into.

 <br>